siinomega/RuShell/README.md

+# 🌐 RuShell

-This Rust-based reverse shell client establishes a connection to an attacker's server, allowing the execution of shell commands remotely.
+**RuShell** This Rust-based reverse shell client establishes a connection to an attacker's server, allowing the execution of shell commands remotely.
 It uses the Tokio async runtime for efficient handling of asynchronous I/O operations and leverages the colored crate for user-friendly output.

-# 🌐 RuShell

-**Rust Dir-Scan** is a fast and efficient directory scanner built using Rust.
-It allows users to scan a given URL for potential directories or files, utilizing a wordlist for enumeration.
-The tool is designed with speed and security in mind, making it ideal for web penetration testing and security assessments.

 ## ✏️ Features